reasonml/reason-react/docs/roadmap.md

 - Help us translate the docs!
 Click on the translation symbol on the upper right
 - Improve the documentation and website
 - [Suggest better error messages for ReasonReact](https://github.com/reasonml-community/error-message-improvement/issues)
 - Convert over the ReactJS components!
-With ReasonReact's [interop](./interop.md), you can actually keep your JS component library's API stable while provinding a better ReasonReact API.
+With ReasonReact's [interop](./interop.md), you can actually keep your JS component library's API stable while provinding a better ReasonReact API